BabylonJS/Spector.js/documentation/contribute.md

 We enjoy any contibutions from tests to Pull Requests.

-PS: Please use TsLint locally before PR.
+PS: Please use TsLint locally before making a pull request and refer to the [build](build.md) documentation for more information.